Are My Boys Real?

 Some of the characters in “The Young Circus Rider” are still living, in particular Charlie Davis, who left home at an early age and accompanied a circus to Australia.
 In “Frank’s Campaign,” the boys forming the military company commanded by Frank Frost, were all real boys, and all, with one exception, are living to-day.
 The colored boy, little Pomp, in the same story, was intended as a male counterpart to Mrs. Stowe’s “Topsy.”

 I have, by request, given to many of my characters the real names of young friends and acquaintances without necessarily making them portraits.
 Some of my books and serial stories were suggested in part by incidents in the lives of young persons whom I knew.
-I am now writing for a juvenile publication a story called “The Evil Train Boy.”
+I am now writing for a juvenile publication a story called “The Erie Train Boy.”
 Fred, the hero, served in that capacity last summer, securing the position through me.

 I am often indebted for characters and incidents to paragraphs in the daily press.
 Whenever I find one that seems available, I follow the example of Charles Reade, and cut it out for future reference.
 I have probably written seventy-five juvenile books and serials, and I have no hesitation in saying that ir would have been quite impossible for me to write half the number if I had not drawn in large part my characters and material from real life.
 The story of “Joe’s Luck”, located in California, was written in San Francisco.
 Years afterward the name of the book was given to a mine in Southern Africa, of which a picture appeared in the “London Illustrated News”.
 In like manner I went to Chicago in October, 1887, to obtain material for a story just published in book-form, called “Luke Walton: or, the Chicago Newsboy.”